The comprehensive fee for one summer session is $5,500 per semester, broken down into tuition and fees ($3,660) and room and board ($1,840).

 - Students who have or will participate in a full semester program will receive a 10% discount on the cost of a summer session.

 The CGE Summer Program Scholarship Process:

 Submit the Scholarship Application Form as part of the Program Application.
-The scholarship application (which covers both the need-based and the diversity scholarships) is embedded in the program application for a streamlined process.

 The Center for Global Education reserves the right to alter the terms, conditions, and amount of these discounts, scholarships, and awards at any time.